-Slowing down your Betta’s food intake will help them in a plethora of ways.
+Slowing down your Betta’s food intake will help them in many ways.
 It may seem like a tiny amount but your Betta’s stomach is only as big as its eye, so it really does not need much in the first place.

 A Few Tips and Tricks

-If you want to help ensure your Betta does not have problems feeding, there are a few steps you can take each day to benefit his overall health and dietary habits.
+If you want to help ensure your Betta does not have problems feeding, you can take a few steps each day to benefit his overall health and dietary habits.

 - Feed your Betta a varied, balanced diet full of different food sources that are packed with protein and nutrients.
 Cheap pellet foods may be good for your wallet but in the wild Bettas eat a wide variety of food including worms and larvae, so try your best to mimic this at home.